Department of Health and Social Care

 6. Leadership and management

 The curriculum adopts an Inter-Professional Educational (IPE) approach (where possible), and it seeks to promote innovation and leadership across the field of Health and Social Care.
 Students will use critical reflection to consider relevant health and social care issues within their own lives and where relevant, within their own practice, whilst considering values-based and ethical frameworks of governance.
-They will be supported to consider wider implications of both practice issues and challenges, whilst reflecting locally, nationally and internationally.
+They will be supported to consider wider implications of both practice issues and challenges, whilst reflecting locally, nationally, and internationally.
 They will be encouraged to consider creative and innovate ways of enhancing and improving practice.

 This Programme will attract a diverse range of students; some will be currently practicing in the field of Health and Social Care and others will be considering a career within the sector.
-The Programme serves to support student needs to help advanced practice professionally, whilst understanding students’ wider personal and professional commitments.
+The Programme serves to support student needs to help advanced practice professionally, whilst understanding

-Learning and Teaching Strategies (YEARS 2-4)
+23. Learning and Teaching Strategies

-Learning and Teaching strategies utilise a diverse approach, with activities taking place face-to-face in the classroom, such as seminars, keynote lectures, workshops and tutorials, all supported through the effective use of a Virtual Learning Environment (VLE) to support autonomous learning (See Section 26 Technology Enhanced Learning).
+Learning and Teaching strategies utilise a diverse approach, with activities taking place face-to-face in the classroom, such as seminars, keynote lectures, workshops and tutorials, all supported through the effective the use of a Virtual Learning Environment (VLE) to support aoutonomous learning (See Section 26 Technology Enhanced Learning).
 It is acknowledged that a varied learning and teaching approach is critical to this Programme due to the diverse nature of the student group, who require a Programme with flexibility both in terms of content access and delivery, as well as opportunities for guided learning and support, with a view to building an autonomous learner.

 During the Programme, students will study a total of 360 credits, with 120 credits being taken each academic year and at each Level.
 The Programme structure provides some flexibility which affords students the opportunity, where appropriate, to build their individual learning pathway based on their current and future professional needs, which will be supported by their personal tutor and a career development plan.